Monarch butterfly: Federal actions

 The FAST Act also stated that activities to establish and improve pollinator habitat, forage, and migratory way stations may be eligible for Federal funding if related to transportation projects funded under Title 23.

 In February 2016, the Office of the U.S. Secretary of the Interior issued a memorandum containing an attachment entitled "Strategy for Implementing Pollinator-Friendly Landscaping Design and Maintenance at Department of the Interior Sites".
 The attachment described specific actions that would address the incorporation of pollinator-friendly landscaping design and maintenance into new construction and major renovations, existing sites, contracts, leases and occupancy agreements, and education/outreach programs.
 The memorandum containing the attachment directed the USDI's bureaus and offices (which include the Fish and Wildlife Service, the Bureau of Land Management, and the National Park Service) to implement those actions to the extent that they are appropriate for and consistent with, the mission and function of the facility/site.

 In June 2016, the Pollinator Health Task Force issued a "Pollinator Partnership Action Plan".
 That Plan provided examples of past, ongoing, and possible future collaborations between the federal government and non-federal institutions to support pollinator health under each of the National Strategy's goals.

 The USDA's Farm Service Agency helps increase U.S. populations of the monarch butterfly and other pollinators through its Conservation Reserve Program's State Acres for Wildlife Enhancement (SAFE) Initiative.
 The SAFE Initiative provides an annual rental payment to farmers who agree to remove environmentally sensitive land from agricultural production and plant species that will improve environmental health and quality.
 Among other things, the initiative encourages landowners to establish wetlands, grasses, and trees to create habitats for species that the USFWS has designated to be threatened or endangered.

 As part of its targeted monarch butterfly effort, the USDA's Natural Resources Conservation Service (NRCS) works with agricultural producers in the midwest and southern Great Plains to combat the decline of monarch butterflies by planting milkweed and other nectar-rich plants on private lands.
-The NRCS also provides region-specific guides and plant lists that support populations of monarch butterflies and other pollinators in the Greater Appalachian Mountains Region, the Midwest Region, the Northern and Southern Great Plains, and the Western Coastal Plain.
+The NRCS also provides region-specific guides and plant lists that support populations of monarch butterflies and other pollinators in the Greater Appalachian Mountains Region, the Midwest Region, the Northern and Southern Great Plains, the Southern High Plains and the Western Coastal Plain.

 In January 2024, staff of the National Capital Planning Commission (the federal government's planning agency for the National Capital Region) introduced a "Pollinator Best Practices Resource Guide".
 The Guide summarizes existing federal guidance from the Council on Environmental Quality, the USDA, and the GSA regarding best practices for creating pollinator habitats in both meadow and non-meadow/designed landscapes.
 When discussing milkweeds, the Guide states that although more than 100 species of such plants are considered native to North America, Asclepias syriaca, or common milkweed, stands out and "is clearly an important species that is critical to the survival of monarch butterflies".